osoyinas/playlisty/README.md

 # playlisty
-Web app that connects to Spotify's API and generates playlists by selecting artists.
-Also I want to add a functionality to make the user able to watch his own Spotify's Stats.
+Our web app connects to Spotify's API to generate playlists by selecting artists.
+We also want to add a feature that allows the user to view their own Spotify stats.

 https://playlisty-production.up.railway.app/